mcwilk/Premier_League_analysis/README.md

 Python data analysis project for the English Premier League and Liverpool F.C. data.

-Data comes from Kaggle and was supplemented by data from Premier League and Transfermarkt websites (links below) .
+Main dataset comes from Kaggle and was supplemented by data from Premier League and Transfermarkt websites (links below).

 Analysis main file:
 **PL_analysis_POL.ipynb**